Window blind: Vehicle blinds

-Some vehicles include or are retrofitted with sun blinds for rear and rear side windows.
+Some vehicles include or are retrofitted with sun blinds for rear windows.
 See also car glass.
 These blinds are used to protect the vehicle and the passengers from direct sunlight.

 Car shades are another common way to protect the vehicle.
 The shades for the rear and front windows are designed to be unfolded and sit against the window.
-They can be made of plastic or cardboard.
-The shades that go on the side windows of a vehicle are usually attached using either suction cups or static cling.

-Solid fabric and slat car blinds have given way to cheaper and more flexible, folding, wire-framed "dark-stocking" synthetic blinds.
-These are used where the car owner has not dark-tinted the glass of the car windows enough, or during the day, by drivers or passengers seeking more privacy.

-Most commercial airliners feature window blinds in the passenger cabin.
+Most commercial airliners feature blackout window blinds in the passenger cabin.
 These blinds are generally made of plastic and are usually closed during cruises.
 In a first for the aviation industry, the Boeing 787 Dreamliner lacks window blinds – instead, the airliner features an advanced window dimming system that serves the same purpose.